fastruby/afip_bill/README.md

 ## Setup

 In order to have the bills fully complete, you will need to setup some configuration about your business.
-You can put all of it inside a `initializers/afip_bill.rb` if you want.
+You can put all of it inside a `config/initializers/afip_bill.rb` if you want:

 ```ruby
 AfipBill.configuration[:business_name] = "CompanyName SRL"
 AfipBill.configuration[:business_address] = "Address 1234"